-However, these are considered to be insufficient to outweigh the harm that would be caused in terms of the impact on the open countryside and the loss of agricultural land.
-As a result the proposal is considered to be unsustainable and contrary to Policies PS8 of the local plan and Policy PG5 of the emerging Cheshire East Local Plan Strategy - Submission Version and the provisions of the NPPF in this regard.
+However, these are considered to be insufficient to outweigh the harm that would be caused in terms of the impact on the open countryside, loss of agricultural land, and severe highway impact.
+As a result the proposal is considered to be unsustainable and contrary to Policies PS8, GC1, GC2, GR9, GR10, GR18 and GR19 of the local plan, Policy PG5, SE3, SE5 of the emerging Cheshire East Local Plan Strategy - Submission Version and the provisions of the NPPF in this regard.